apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - Minor bug fixes to correct the device registration flow for [FIDO2 WebAuthn](../mfa/FIDO2-WebAuthn-Authentication.html).
 - Documentation improvements to take advantage of [DataTables](https://www.datatables.net/) instead to show and paginate CAS configuration properties.
 - Support for graceful shutdowns for all *embedded* servlet containers such as Apache Tomcat.
+- Multifactor provider selection can now function in [delegated authentication](../integration/Delegate-Authentication.html) flows when required.
 - OAuth and OpenID Connect userinfo/profile endpoints are now able to accept `application/jwt` as a supported content type.

 ## Library Upgrades